STATE OF AI REPORT 2024.

 The State of AI Report analyses the most interesting developments in AI.
 We aim to trigger an informed conversation about the state of AI and its implication for the future.
-The Report is produced by AI investors Nathan Benaich and the Air Street Capital team.
+The Report is produced by AI investor Nathan Benaich and Air Street Capital.

-Now in its sixth year, the State of AI Report 2023 is reviewed by leading AI practioners in industry and research.
+Now in its seventh year, the State of AI Report 2024 is reviewed by leading AI practioners in industry and research.
 It considers the following key dimensions, including a new Safety section:

 1. Research: Technology breakthroughs and their capabilities.